kapalakiran/automation/README.md

 # pom.xml

-        Tt holds the dependencies required for the project execution
+        It holds the dependencies required for the project execution

 # ExtentReports